-Prior to the 2019 cropping season, 7,118 acres were planted with winter wheat or a winter wheat, radish, turnip, and brown mustard mix by the McCartys and associated growers.
-They had an additional 3,466 acres in perennial alfalfa that provided similar benefits as cover crops because the fields were covered throughout the winter.
-Last year, in the fall of 2017 prior to the 2018 cropping season, cover crops such as rye, oats, wheat, flax, turnips, and hay was planted on 4,908 acres.
-Acre expansion has been considered within the SCIP for implementation in the future.
+Prior to the 2022 cropping season 2,888 acres were planted with oats, triticale or winter wheat by the McCartys and associated growers.
+Last year, in the fall of 2021, cover crops such as winter wheat or triticale were planted on 7,576 acres.
+Acre expansion has been considered for the future.